Blog Update, December 2013 – Designing A Board Game

 Intentional communities are of great interest to me.
-I lived with one for a couple months while I was on Kaua'i island for 4.5 months this past summer (2013).
-I'm actually going to be visiting the "coop house" of Buffalo (an urban intentional community) this evening.
-I always tell people who want to be in a community to join my newsletter, because the day I find one I want to join or start one myself, it will definitely be in my monthly newsletter. :)
+I lived within one (of sorts) for a couple months while I was on Kaua'i island for 4.5 months this past summer (2013).
+I'm actually going to be visiting the "co-op house" of Buffalo (an urban intentional community) this evening.

 Ever read Ishmael?
 I've found that Ishmael readers/fans tend to be seeking community.
 It's one of the books on my recommended reading page.

 This summer I'm going to be working on doing my part to save the bees by planting rosemary, sage and other flowers.
 I am totally against lawns.
 What a waste!
 I love the bumper sticker that says, "Food!
 Not lawns!"
 If I had a car, I'd have the bumper sticker on it.

 I love to travel.
 For thanksgiving I visited family in Kansas, Oklahoma and North Carolina.
 March I'm planning on taking a trip further south to visit friends and family in Florida and Georgia.
 I love the southern climate.
 Most people would be surprised if I disclosed how much I make yearly (much less than average), because I travel a lot and I support my husband and I. And we eat an all organic diet high in fruits and vegetables.

 I'm thinking about making an ebook on the subject.
 It seems like most people have no idea what to do with their money, and instead of using their money to bring them things they really want, things that really impact their well-being positively, they instead turn their money into things that actually bring them down.

 [In 2014 and 2015 I actually did write the book.
 It is Living Big & Traveling Far on $8,000 a Year (or Less!)]